 Integrate new technologies into your broader infrastructure

 Let's not pretend there are no legacy traps in IT environments.
-Every new technology implementation is going to have to connect with some legacy systems which weren't really designed to do so.
-There's a reason companies continue to use legacy components in their environments - they're usually incredibly difficult to replace without significant disruption, they're crucial to daily operation, and let's be honest, they just work.
-In order to tackle such challenges, you'll need to define projects with experienced professionals who know the systems you implemented years ago, as well as the cutting-edge resources you're adding to your stack today.
+Every new technology implementation is going to have to connect with some legacy systems which weren't designed to do so.
+There's a reason companies continue to use legacy components in their environments - they are usually incredibly difficult to replace without significant disruption, they are crucial to daily operation, and let's be honest, they just work.
+To tackle such challenges, you will need to define projects with experienced professionals who know the systems you implemented years ago, as well as the cutting-edge resources you are adding to your stack today.

 Measure twice, cut once

-Mistakes you've made or shortcuts you took in IT system implementation are often mistakes you pay for much later.
+Mistakes you have made or shortcuts you took in IT system implementation are often mistakes you pay for much later.
 We hear about enterprise system outages, data loss, and security incidents every day, and the vast majority of these issues can be traced back to shortcuts taken in implementation.
-Changes to enterprise infrastructures should withstand the various challenges they'll encounter throughout their lifecycle.
+Changes to enterprise infrastructures should withstand the various challenges they will encounter throughout their lifecycle.
 This protection from future threats is primarily achieved in the initial part of the project, where all possible issues are evaluated before the project plan is drafted.

 Don't forget implementation experience